AdobeDocs/analytics.en/help/components/locations/locations-manager.md

 ### Edit a location

+A location can be edited only by the user who created it or by a system administrator.

 For information about how to edit a location, see [Configure cloud import and export locations](/help/components/locations/configure-import-locations.md).

 ### Delete a location